What is a Futures Contract?

 When two parties enter into a futures contract, they are not entering into a contract with each other.
 Instead, both parties are entering into a contract with the clearing house.
 The clearing house acts as a guarantor by assuming the credit risk of transactions.
 However, the clearing house will not take on the market risk.
 Thus, gains and losses will be transferred to and from the clearing house to the parties accounts on a daily basis.

+We hope you enjoyed this CFI article on futures contracts.
 CFI is the global provider of the Financial Modelling & Valuation Analyst (FMVA)™ designation.
 If you are looking to advance your career and expand your knowledge, check out the following additional resources: